(Disclosure: Some of the links below may be affiliate links)

 I am not investing in sustainable instruments myself.
 But if I were to do so, I would choose sustainable ETFs.
 And if I were to use a Robo-Advisor for sustainable investing, I would go with Selma Finance for passive investing and the lower fees.

-But I understand the need to go further than simple ESG/SRI investing.
+But I understand the need to go beyond simple ESG/SRI investing.
 It is where Inyova shines.
-They are built entirely to try to provide greater sustainability to the investing world.
+They are built entirely to provide greater sustainability to the investing world.
 With Selma, sustainable investing is an add-on, while sustainable investing is the foundation of Yova.

 If you want to learn more, read my article about Robo-Advisors and whether or not you should invest with them.

-If any of you tried any of these services, I would love to hear about their experience.
+If you have tried these services, I would love to hear about your experience.